 Drafting the Unilateral Undertaking

-If a contribution towards open space and play equipment is required we will need to draft a Unilateral Undertaking.
-We will write to you to ask for an up to date land registry title document and plan (not more than 4 weeks old) together with a non-refundable payment of £100 for the preparation of the agreement and a payment of £300 for the monitoring fee.
-If the land is not registered you will be provided with a ‘Certificate of title’ form which is required to be completed by a solicitor and returned to us.
+Any application for one or more new dwelling(s) will require a Unilateral Undertaking.
+The Council’s Legal Team can draft the Unilateral Undertaking for you.
+To start the process we will write to you to ask for an up to date Land Registry title document and plan (not more than 4 weeks old) together with a non-refundable payment of £100 for the preparation of the agreement.
+Our Legal Team can obtain copies of the up to date title documents on your behalf at an additional charge of £6 per title.
+If the land is not registered you will be provided with a ‘Certificate of Title’ form which is required to be completed by a solicitor and returned to us.

 Executing the Agreement